klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 **Instructions:**

+1. **Create the Game Service File:**

-1. Create a new file at `src/server/services/game.service.ts`.
+   Create a new file at `src/server/services/game.service.ts`.

-2. Implement the following functions:
+2. **Implement the Following Functions:**

-   - `getById`: Retrieve a game by its ID (similar to a findById method in a Spring Boot repository)
+   - `getById`: Retrieve a game by its ID (similar to a `findById` method in a Spring Boot repository).
-   - `create`: Create a new game with a random word (akin to a save method in a Spring Boot service)
+   - `create`: Create a new game with a random word (akin to a `save` method in a Spring Boot service).
-   - `update`: Update the status of an existing game (similar to an update method in a Spring Boot service)
+   - `update`: Update the status of an existing game (similar to an `update` method in a Spring Boot service).

 **Hints:**

 - Use the `db` instance to interact with your database, much like you would use a repository in Spring Boot.
-- Remember to import necessary dependencies and types, similar to importing Spring annotations and interfaces.
+- Remember to import necessary dependencies and types.
-- Use the `getRandomWord` function you created earlier for new games, mimicking how you might use a utility service in a Spring Boot application.
+- Use the `getRandomWord` function you created earlier for new games.
-- Handle cases where a game is not found or creation fails, just as you would handle exceptions in a Spring Boot service.
+- Handle cases where a game is not found or creation fails by throwing errors.

-Here's a starting point for your game service:
+**Starting Point:**

 ```typescript
 // src/server/services/game.service.ts